unKNOWN-G/Projects/Tic_Tac_Toe/README.txt

 	3	13-01-2021		Made the code a bit more modular
 	4	16-01-2021		Made Exceptional Handlings For the NOtebook Version Release of Tic Tac Toe game 5	16-01-2021		Asking the users to input their names for for X, O choosing and diplaying their names on result printing statement
 	6	17-01-2021		Game of 5?(Here 5 is just an arbitary number).
-Making the players play particular number of games andfinally declaring the Winner based on all the all games
-	7	17-01-2021		Added a function for the Exceptional Handlings of string as input for a number ; Player name inputs
+					Making the players play particular number of games and finally declaring the Winner based on all the all games 7	17-01-2021		Added a function for the Exceptional Handlings of string as input for a number ; Player name inputs

 Advancements that can be made